 Buying The Wrong Gear And Supplies

-I had accumulated so much gear over the years I ended up giving my youngest son (In his mid-thirties), two large packs filled with everything imaginable.
+I had accumulated so much gear over the years that I gave my youngest son (In his mid-thirties) two large packs filled with everything imaginable.

 Not Training With Or Using Our Preps